mptwaktusolat/api-waktusolat-x/docs/deployments/coolify.md

 Provision a Linux VPS on cloud.
 I'd recommend Hetzner because it's quite cheap, but the cheap server located far away from Malaysia.
 See the server OS and specification requirements for installing Coolify [here](https://coolify.io/docs/get-started/installation#_1-server-requirements).

-(Optional) Enable SWAP space on your server.
+(Optional, but Recommended) Enable SWAP space on your server.
 This is useful if your server has low RAM (eg 1GB).
 First check if SWAP is already enabled:

 ```bash
 swapon --show